 Congratulations and thank you from Arctic Cat Inc. for purchasing an ARCTIC CAT® All-Terrain Vehicle (ATV).
-Built with American engineering and manufacturing know-how, it is designed to provide superior ride, comfort, utility, and dependable service.
+It is designed to provide superior ride, comfort, and utility.

-This Operator's Manual is furnished to ensure that the operator is aware of safe operating procedures.
+This Operator's Manual is furnished to make the operator aware of proper operating procedures.
 It also includes information about the general care and maintenance of your ATV.